frzxw/idx-to-mongodb/README.md

-# Financial Report Processor
+# IDX to MongoDB

-This project is designed to process financial reports from the Indonesia Stock Exchange (IDX).
-It automates the downloading, extraction, and parsing of financial report data, storing the results in a MongoDB database.
+This project is designed to automate downloading, extracting, and processing Indonesia Stock Exchange (IDX) financial reports.
+The system pulls XBRL documents from provided URLs, parses the structured financial data, and stores it in MongoDB for further analysis.
+Built with Python using libraries such as Selenium for download automation and lxml for XBRL parsing, with multi-threaded processing for improved efficiency.

 ## Project Structure